kthohr/stats/README.md

 </ul> -->
 &nbsp; &nbsp; &nbsp; &nbsp; will generate a 100-by-50 matrix of iid draws from a Gamma(3,2) distribution.

-* All matrix-based operations are parallelizable via OpenMP.
-Simply include the `-fopenmp` option during compilation.
+* All matrix-based operations are parallelizable with OpenMP.
+For GCC and Clang, simply include the `-fopenmp` option during compilation.

 More examples with code:
 ```cpp